 - Teaching opportunities - departments and colleges are sometimes able to offer teaching work.
 Some departments have graduate teaching schemes in place - please contact the department or faculty direct for more information.

-- Research Assistantships - these are sometimes available from departments and faculties.
+- Research Assistantships - these are sometimes available in departments and faculties.

 - Junior Deans - colleges periodically advertise these positions.
 They involve providing pastoral care to other students and being on-call day and night several times a week.
 Junior Deans normally receive free college accommodation, free meals and a stipend of around £1,000 per year.
 These positions are normally advertised on college websites and sometimes on the College Vacancies board.

 Other employment options include: